Laura-Puckett/INF502/Assignment1.md

    Summarize the difference from master to the other branch.

 ```
-the calculate_this function has code to caluclate a sum in the master branch, but just prints text in the math branch Also, in the math branch, it has an extra line of a different file.
+the calculate_this function has code to caluclate a sum in the master branch,
+but just prints text in the math branch Also, in the math branch, it has an
+extra line of a different file.

 ```

 4. Write a command sequence to merge the non-master branch into `master`

 ```
-git commit -all -m "commiting changes before merging math branch into master"
+git commit --all -m "commiting changes before merging math branch into master"
 git merge math
 git branch -d math